 Governance Structure Measure of Accountability Council To approve the budget and encourage culture of community participation to community.
 Ensure that administration provide support to Council and also to approve policies and by-laws Mayoral Committee (MAYCO) To present strategic plan to council and make recommendations to council Ward Committees To assist the Ward Councilors with community needs and make recommendations to Council.
-They also serve as link to Council and residents Portfolio Committees Discuss matters affecting portfolio and submit reports to EXCO MPAC Committee The Oversight Committee serves as an oversight committee - to determine the functionality of the Municipality.
-The municipality reports its annual performance and financial statements to the Auditor General The Auditor General delivers an AG Report and expresses an audit opinion The municipality reports its financial status and performance to its communities annually The approved Annual Report is made available to the public Municipal structures, employees, operations, procedures and processes are ruled by legislation Policies, Bylaws, Legislation, Regulations and Codes are available Worker Representative Unions represent employees on organisational structures and observe the legality of labour practices procedures and processes Unions serve as link between administration and labour.
-They assist in the management of labour relations in the Municipality Internal Auditing ensures the management of risk exposure and monitors adherence to legislation The unit identifies municipal risk and generates a Municipal Risk Register Internal Auditing reports are generated and tabled to Council The Audit Committee is responsible for the oversight of internal controls, financial reporting and Compliance with regulatory matters.
+They also serve as link to Council and residents Portfolio Committees Discuss matters affecting portfolio and submit reports to EXCO MPAC Committee The Oversight Committee serves as an oversight committee - to determine the institutional functionality of the Municipal Council in terms of effectiveness.
+An Oversight Report is tabled to Council The municipality reports its annual performance and financial statements to the Auditor General The Auditor General delivers an AG Report and expresses an audit opinion The municipality reports its financial status and performance to its communities annually The approved Annual Report is made available to the public Municipal structures, employees, operations, procedures and processes are ruled by legislation Policies, Bylaws, Legislation, Regulations and Codes are available Worker Representative Unions represent employees on organisational structures and observe the legality of labour practices procedures and processes Unions serve as link between administration and labour.
+They assist labours in term of unfair labour practice by employer Internal Auditing ensures the management of risk exposure and monitors adherence to legislation The unit identifies municipal risk and generates a Municipal Risk Register Internal Auditing reports are generated and tabled to Council The Audit Committee is responsible for the oversight of internal controls, financial reporting and Compliance with regulatory matters.
 Audit Committee approves the Internal Audit Plan and reports to Council Community participation in the development of Policies and Strategies Participative processes are scheduled IDP and Budgeting Participation Participative processes are ensured with a Council approved Process Plan Performance Management Committee An evaluation panel, established in terms of Section 6.6 of the Performance Agreement, evaluates the performance of employees.
 Performance Agreements are signed on acceptance.
 Organizational and Service Delivery Performance reporting to Council Quarterly Performance Reports on the SDBIP are tabled to Council Municipal Website promotes transparency The Municipal website is updated as and when required.
 All current event news articles, as well as required legislative documents (including budgets, tenders and vacancies) are updated on the website.
 Around unique visitors browsed the municipal website on a monthly basis during the 2020/21